 Parks says the most rewarding part about teaching art so far has been seeing growth within her students as well as seeing them realize that growth.
 Last year Parks submitted some of her students’ artwork to the Tamarack in Beckley, West Virginia for a juried exhibit.
 Five of her students’ pieces were accepted.
 She then took these students to the exhibit to see their work on display.
 She says this was a very special moment, considering most of her students had never been to an art museum before, nevertheless heard of the Tamarack.
 “They felt the energy of accomplishments as well as seeing their work displayed with other artists.
 It was a wonderful feeling for them,” said Parks.

-Parks also did some traveling with the College in her undergraduate years.
+Parks also did some traveling with the University in her undergraduate years.
 She says she has traveled with the art department and showcased her art as part of a traveling art exhibit.“ I went to Romania with the art department to paint murals in a K-8 school for Roma children.”

 Parks even participated in community service through grants and was able to “be an artist” on two other occasions.
 She painted local murals and participated in an Appalachian Trail exploration through art by producing a series of work to be exhibited.